rwieruch/blog_robinwieruch_content/blog/javascript-naming-conventions/index.md

 --- messages-route.js
 ```

 You will also see camelCase namings, but similar to PascalCase (sorry frontend applications), there is a risk that operating systems are handling them differently which may lead to bugs.
-That's why sticking to kebap-case should be the norm for file names in JavaScript.
+That's why sticking to kebab-case should be the norm for file names in JavaScript.

 <Divider />